radinformatics/cirr-docker/README.md

 `bootstrap.py` will read a file called `docker-compose.shadow.yml` and use any override variables or config information provided there.
 All generated configuration files are similarly tagged as "shadow" and should not be indexed by `git` because they will contain plain-text account credentials.
 Depending on which variables are used, `docker-compose.shadow.yml` may not be necessary to include when creating the containers themselves.

+## Stanford Development
+I (@vsoch) am using the simple Orthanc server (to start) located in [orthanc-docker](orthanc-docker).
+I've modified the code below to work with Python 3.5, however I'm starting with the simpler of these two versions.
+Complete instructions can be found in the [README](orthancp-docker/README.md)

+This is an isolated Orthanc using a Postgres backend that can be created directly using `docker-compose` from the [orthancp-docker](orthancp-docker) directory.
+This version has a much simpler configuration process, and by default it will create services on a separate network.

+## Rhode Island Development

 ### Postgres

 Orthanc and XNAT services rely on Postgres.
 The Postgres service has to be available before Orthanc or XNAT can be configured.